lukaszseremak/War_Simulator/README.md

 # War_Simulator

-# Simple simulator, where humans fight with skeletons
+Simple simulator, where humans fight with skeletons.
-# Simulator is using a Mersenne Twister pseudo-random generator to make fight more realistic
+Simulator is using a Mersenne Twister pseudo-random generator to make fight more realistic.